carlwiedemann/carlwiedemann.github.io/md/2024-01-03-gans-toward-better-code-review.md

 But despite our diligence in fixing the code, we might be missing another thing that needs fixing: The hidden conflicts in how we communicate _about_ the code.

-## Etiquette as feature & as a bug
+## Etiquette as feature & etiquette as a bug

 When we talk about "culture fit" we are really looking to minimize the delta between the behaviors and expectations in the network, to become [efficient](https://en.wikipedia.org/wiki/Metcalfe%27s_law).
 Etiquette develops.